Graph Kernels: A Survey: Graph Kernels

 \subsubsection{Weisfeiler-Lehman Optimal Assignment Kernel}

-The Weisfeiler-Lehman optimal assignment kernel is currently one of the state-of-the-art algorithms for learning on graphs \cite{kriege2016valid}.
+The Weisfeiler-Lehman optimal assignment kernel is currently a state-of-the-art approach for learning on graphs \shortcite{kriege2016valid}.
 The kernel capitalizes on the theory of valid assignment kernels to improve the performance of the Weisfeiler-Lehman subtree kernel.
 Before we delve into the details of the kernel, it is necessary to introduce the theory of valid optimal assignment kernels.

 Let $\mathcal{X}$ be a set, and $[\mathcal{X}]^n$ denote the set of all $n$-element subsets of $\mathcal{X}$.
 Let also $X,X' \in [\mathcal{X}]^n$ for $n \in \mathbb{N}$, and $\mathfrak{B}(X,X')$ denote the set of all bijections between $X$ and $X'$.
 The optimal assignment kernel on $[\mathcal{X}]^n$ is defined as